AlbaDu/GapMinder-EnergyPrediction/README.md

 # GapMinder-EnergyPrediction

-Do you know the GAPMINDER FOUNDATION proyect?
-If the answer is no, you need to take a look at it at https://www.gapminder.org/
+Do you know the GAPMINDER FOUNDATION project?
-Gapminder's stated mission is 'Fighting devastating ignorance with fact-based worldviews everyone can understand.
+If the answer is no, you need to take a look at it at https://www.gapminder.org/ Gapminder's stated mission is 'Fighting devastating ignorance with fact-based worldviews everyone can understand.
 In their website they share huge amount of data, from all fields (population, health, education, salaries, energy production/consumption...) from almost all the regions of the world and group by years.

 In this project, the objective is to determine with machine learning techniques, a prediction of an unregistered data, based on correlations of differents variables.